Jarren Duran Player Props: Red Sox vs. White Sox

 Jarren Duran At The Plate

-- Duran has picked up a hit in 61.4% of his 57 games this season, with more than one hit in 26.3% of them.
+- Duran has picked up a hit in 35 of 57 games this year, with multiple hits 15 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.